Genez-io/genezio-examples/javascript/blockchain/README.md

 The `backend` directory contains the implementation of the server side of the project.

 The `frontend` directory contains a React application that talks with the genezio server.

+To glue this two component together, an auto-generated SDK is installed in the `client/node_modules` folder.
+This can be used by simply importing it into the frontend source code like any other dependency of your project.

 ## Run the project